fbpx

 4. Midsummer Sauna to Soothe

-Of course, Sauna is a tradition for midsummer.
+Of course, sauna is a tradition for midsummer.
 Long summer nights.
 Plus, cool evening breezes make it ideal for soothing saunas.
 Especially with a lake or river to dip into that hasn’t warmed up to full summer temperatures just yet.
 The midsummer sauna is perfect in every way.

 Often enjoyed at cabins and lake properties, these saunas are communal gatherings with family or loved ones.
 You can join us us for a sauna session any time of the year.